 Footnote

-A company’s Articles of Association typically set out the process for paying dividends.
+A company’s Articles of Association typically set out the process for declaring dividends.
+The directors are responsible for ensuring that dividend payments are made at the right time.
 The text below shows Article 30 of the UK’s model articles of association for private companies limited by shares.

 The Companies Act 2006 refers to “dividends” using the more expressive term “distributions”.
 We can treat those words as being interchangeable.
 For a full guide please see s.829 – s.853 of The Companies Act 2006.